• Skip to main content

 Instructions

-• Make a well in the center of the cornmeal mixture and pour the buttermilk mixture into the well.
+• Place the remaining 4 tablespoons of butter in a glass bowl and melt it in the microwave.
+Make a well in the center of the cornmeal mixture and pour the buttermilk mixture into the well.
 Use a rubber spatula to mix the batter until no more dry cornmeal is visible.
-Pour the melted butter into the batter and mix with the rubber spatula until combined.
-Remove the skillet from the oven and carefully pour the batter into the hot skillet.
+Stir in the melted butter.

 Notes